Language

 Which regex engine does this tool use?

-This tool uses the JavaScript RegExp engine built into your browser.
-It supports all modern regex features including lookahead, lookbehind, named groups, and Unicode properties.
+It uses the JavaScript RegExp engine built into your browser, so it supports modern features such as lookahead, lookbehind, named groups, and Unicode property escapes.

 How do capture groups work?